 Integral Psychology

 From an integral psychology perspective, they’re making what is known as the “pre-trans fallacy“, which is when someone thinks they are more advanced than they actually are, because they act like they think an enlightened person in the trans-personal state of being might act.
 The problem with those who make this fallacy is that they are 1) self-deluded, and 2) they never actually worked through the rational/personal process needed to achieve self-mastery, in order to move into the trans-personal state of being.
-Basically, it’s like when children play house and act like mommy and daddy, but they’re just mimicking their parents, as they’re not actually taking personal responsibility a parent must, nor are they mature or old enough to be parents—because they’re still children.
+Basically, it’s like when children play house and act like mommy and daddy, but they’re just mimicking their parents, as they’re not actually taking the personal responsibility a parent takes, nor are they mature or old enough to be parents—because they’re still children.
 At least children typically realize that they’re still children, and know they’re just playing—those making the pre/trans fallacy often do not.

 Morality is Objective